Perry Warjiyo: 2020

+2021

 Monetary policy easing continued in the early part of 2021.
 In mid-February, the benchmark interest rate (7-day reverse repo rate) was lowered to 3.5%.

+2026

+On 27 July 2026, Indonesian Minister of State Secretariat Prasetyo Hadi announced that President Prabowo Subianto had accepted Perry's resignation, which he had submitted in a letter citing personal reasons.
+The resignation abruptly ended Perry's seven-year tenure as Governor of Bank Indonesia, roughly two years before his second term was due to expire in 2028.

 Other activities

-Perry Warjiyo has an extensive publication record of articles covering a wide range of monetary policy issues in both English and Indonesian.
+Perry Warjiyo has an extensive publication record of articles covering a wide range of monetary policy issues in both English and the Bahasa Indonesia language.
 He has also maintained links with universities across Indonesia.
 He has provided numerous guest lectures about monetary policy in Indonesian universities and has acted as a supervisor and examiner in post-graduate studies in the Faculty of Economics and Business in the University of Indonesia in Jakarta.
 More recently, in 2019 his book on Central Bank Policy: Theory and Practice, co-authored with Solikin M. Juhro, was published.
 The book provides a survey of central bank policies in emerging market economies.